The Block Triple Threat has officially started and Week 1 is bedroom room reveals.

 The judges always say they are looking for something different and called this room ‘stunningly different’ so we were a little shocked they didn’t win.
 They did comment that this style could turn some buyers away but heck wouldn’t it have also really attracted other buyers?!
 As the judges said, the room feels like ‘real luxury that’s rich and silky and amazing’ compared to the new contestants’ rooms that ‘feel like white bread’.

-What did you think of the judging?
+What did you think of the judging of the bedroom room reveals?
 Do you agree?
 Tell us in the comments below!